axelcarapinha/CmyMessage/README.md

   - ... 🔁
 - Pentests to check for vulnerabilities 🔁
 - Deployment 🔁
+    - Consider using shared object files for shared code
     - Server setup and configuration (probably in an Azure VM) 🔁
     - Documentation of the code 🔁